agosh-saini/gas_sensing_v2/README.md

 ## License

 This project is licensed under the ```Apache License 2.0```..
 You may use, distribute, and modify this code under the terms of the license.
 Significant portions of the code were generated using ChatGPT-1o-preview model, however, the prompting, stucture, testing, and project management was done by ```agosh-saini```

+The Arduino system and associated circuits were created by [Neil Griffett](https://uwaterloo.ca/mechanical-mechatronics-engineering/contacts/neil-griffett) and [Bin Tan](https://uwaterloo.ca/mechanical-mechatronics-engineering/contacts/bin-tan), who are part of UWaterloo MME Techical Staff.